-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of an historic resource pursuant to in Section 15064.5? × b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5?
-X c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of an historic resource pursuant to in Section 15064.5? Х b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5? Х c) Disturb any human remains, including those interred outside of dedicated cemeteries? Х

 The significance of impacts to cultural resources is based directly on the CEQA Guidelines checklist items a-e listed above.
 The Archaeological, Historic, and Cultural Resources section of the City of Roseville General Plan also directs the proper evaluation of and, when feasible, protection of significant resources (Policies 1 and 2).
-There are also various federal and State regulations regarding the treatment and protection of cultural resources, including the National Historic Preservation Act and the Antiquities Act (which regulate items of significance in history), Section 7050.5 of the California Health and Safety Code, Section 5097.9 of the California Public Resources Code (which regulates the treatment of human remains) and Section 21073 et seq. of the California Public Resources Code (regarding Tribal Cultural Resources).
+There are also various federal and State regulations regarding the treatment and protection of cultural resources, including the National Historic Preservation Act and the Antiquities Act (which regulate items of significance in history), Section 7050.5 of the California Health and Safety Code, Section 5097.9 of the California Public

+Resources Code (which regulates the treatment of human remains) and Section 21073 et seq. of the California Public Resources Code (regarding Tribal Cultural Resources).
 The CEQA Guidelines also contains specific sections, other than the checklist items, related to the treatment of effects on historic resources.

 Pursuant to the CEQA Guidelines, if it can be demonstrated that a project will cause damage to a unique archaeological resource, the lead agency may require reasonable efforts to be made to permit any or all of these resources to be preserved in place or left in an undisturbed state.
 To the extent that they cannot be left undisturbed, mitigation measures are required (Section 21083.2 (a), (b), and (c)).
-A historical resource is a resource listed, or determined to be eligible for listing, in the California Register of Historical Resources (CRHR)

-(Section 21084.1); a resource included in a local register of historical resources (Section 15064.5(a)(2)); or any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant (Section 15064.5 (a)(3)).
+A historical resource is a resource listed, or determined to be eligible for listing, in the California Register of Historical Resources (CRHR) (Section 21084.1); a resource included in a local register of historical resources (Section 15064.5(a)(2)); or any object, building, structure, site, area, place, record, or manuscript which a lead agency determines to be historically significant (Section 15064.5 (a)(3)).
 Public Resources Code Section 5024.1 requires evaluation of historical resources to determine their eligibility for listing on the CRHR.

-- a-b and d) No cultural resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-01) apply which are designed to reduce impacts to cultural resources, should any be found on-site.
-The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
+a-b and d) No cultural resources are known to exist on the project site per the NERSP EIR; however, standard mitigation measures apply which are designed to reduce impacts to cultural resources, should any be found on-site.
+The measure requires an immediate cessation of work and contact with the appropriate agencies to address the resource before work can resume.
+This mitigation need not be applied herein, as it is already applicable and required of the project pursuant to the NERSP.
 Additionally, no requests to consult were received from tribal entities in response to AB 52 notification.
-The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant. - c) No paleontological resources are known to exist on the project site per the NCRSP EIR; however, standard mitigation measures (Mitigation Measure CUL-02) apply which are designed to reduce impacts to such resources, should any be found on-site.
-The measure requires an immediate cessation of work, and contact with the appropriate agencies to address the resource before work can resume.
-The project will not result in any new impacts beyond those already discussed and disclosed in the NCRSP EIR; project-specific impacts are less than significant.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NERSP EIR; project-specific impacts are less than significant.

+c) No paleontological resources are known to exist on the project site per the NERSP EIR; however, standard mitigation measures apply which are designed to reduce impacts to such resources, should any be found on-site.
+The measure requires an immediate cessation of work and contact with the appropriate agencies to address the resource before work can resume.
+This mitigation need not be applied herein, as it is already applicable and required of the project pursuant to the NERSP.
+The project will not result in any new impacts beyond those already discussed and disclosed in the NERSP EIR; project-specific impacts are less than significant.